lasuillard-s/mockoon-novnc/README.md

 ## 🙏 Thanks

-This image built based on [theasp/novnc](https://github.com/theasp/docker-novnc/).
+This image previously has been built based on [theasp/novnc](https://github.com/theasp/docker-novnc/).